8 Simple Ways to Look Out For The Environment

 Be cool in cool weather, warm in warm weather

 During winter, set your home temperature at 18-19 degrees Celsius.
-That’s a little cool, but comfortable if you wear two layers of shirts around the house and have an extra blanket on the bed at night.
-But in summer, set your temperature at 24 degrees Celsius.
+That’s a little cool, but comfortable if you wear an extra layer around the house and have an extra blanket on the bed at night.
+In summer, set your temperature at 24 degrees Celsius.
 That’s considered the maximum temperature that is still considered comfortable (in fact, it’s perfectly pleasant if you have a breeze coming through a window).
 Both of these settings will greatly reduce your annual energy bill.

 Do a chemical audit

 Rid your home of all toxic products including insecticides, oven cleaners and wood polish.
 Do not throw these out with the regular garbage or pour them down the drain.
 The chemicals in these products damage the environment when released into landfills or waste streams.
 Contact your local recycling center or city waste management program to learn how to properly dispose of these products.